Portage County Court Records

 The standard fees for obtaining court records in Portage County follow the statewide fee schedule:

-These fees are established under Wisconsin Statutes § 814.61, which governs charges assessed by clerks of circuit court for various services.
+These fees are set under Wisconsin Statutes § 814.61, which governs charges assessed by clerks of circuit court for various services.

 Are Court Records Public in Portage County?

-In addition to the general public records law, the Wisconsin Supreme Court adopted Supreme Court Rule 70.34, which specifically addresses public access to court records.
-This rule establishes that court records are accessible to the public, while also setting out categories of information that must be kept confidential.
+The Wisconsin Supreme Court also adopted Supreme Court Rule 70.34, which specifically addresses public access to court records.
+It establishes that court records are accessible to the public while also setting out categories of information that must remain confidential.

 Records that are generally public include: